blumoc9/Backend-Test-Colmenarez-Oronoz/cornershop-backend-test/README.md

 * `Download this project`
 * `Open terminal/cmd in your S.O`
 * `In the terminal execute -->  cd your-folder/Backend-test-Colmenarez-Oronoz-master`
+*  you need to modified the variable `SLACK_WEBHOOK` and set your webhook url en the file `slackconfig.py` in the app slack_reminder

 ### Running the development environment